 Subclauses: ( )

-Subcluses can be used along with binary operators to build even more complex logical statements and are self-explanatory so no example will be given.
+Subclauses can be used along with binary operators to build even more complex logical statements.
+They are self-explanatory so no example will be given.

 order by must be used.
-If you are interested in this subject, please read our dedicated sorting article that can be found here.
+If you are interested in this subject, please read our dedicated sorting article here.

-When there is a need to use data from external document in projection
+When there is a need to use data from an external document in projection,

 load can be used.
-Please refer to following projection article to find out more about it.
+Please refer to the following projection article to find out more about it.

 Projections can be performed by using

 select.
-Please read our dedicated projection article that can be found here.
+Please read our dedicated projection article here.

-update with desired JS script that will be applied to any documents matching the query criteria.
-Please refer to our patching article for more information.
+update with the desired JS script that will be applied to any documents matching the query criteria.
+For more information, please refer to our patching article.

 include has been introduced to support attaching additional documents to the query response.
-Dedicated article that tackles this subject can be found here.
+A dedicated article that tackles this subject can be found here.